The 12 Phases™ Perspective on Damasio

 Homeostasis is the state of harmonious well-being - not merely surviving, but also moving upward.

-The difference between you, as a self-concept, and your organism is the difference between deliberate choice and unconscious self-regulating operations that sustain your life.
+The difference between you as a conscious self-concept and your organism is the difference between deliberate choice and unconscious self-regulating operations that sustain your life.

 The “strange order” Damasio refers to is the fact that the brain and conscious choice are not the origin of human innovation; rather, the origin is in biological homeostasis.